ssui07/Data-2020-Midterm-Group-8/README.md

 ## Data

-We used New York City census data taken from the 2015 American Community Survey 5-Year Estimates.
+The dataset for our project comes from thecensus data taken from the 2015 American Community Survey 5-Year Estimates.

+The originial dataset contains 36 columns and 2168 rows.

-Independent variables’ information includes total population, gender distribution, racial distribution, citizenship, poverty rate, job type, employment rate, employment type, etc.
+It contains the information includes income, income percapita, total population, gender distribution, racial distribution, citizenship, poverty rate, job type, employment rate, employment type, poverty level etc.

+One characteristic of the data

+## Purpose

+We are trying to perform regression analysis on the census data by constructing good estimation models for median household income and income per capita.
+Therefore, we treat median household income and income per capita as dependent variables and all the other variables as independent variables.

+Meanwhile, we would investigate the causal effect relationship between the variables as well as their strength of impact on income in NYC and the surrounding area (NJ etc.).
+We would also visualisze the income level in different areas around NYC.

+## Choices of Models